-The Authority has an agreement with Danville, Virginia CDE, Inc. (the "CDE"), whereby the Authority provides the CDE management services for certain of the CDE's daily operating functions.
+The Authority is party to a management services agreement with Danville, Virginia CDE, Inc. (the "CDE"), whereby the Authority provides the CDE management services for certain of the CDE's daily operating functions.
 Under this agreement, the Authority receives all fees and payments due the CDE related to tax credits.
+The CDE participates with investors in local projects to facilitate historic and new market tax credits.
 Under this agreement, the Authority is not responsible for providing assistance in obtaining tax credits or applying for credits directly.
 The Authority essentially provides the CDE management and accounting support.
-This agreement is through December 31, 2020 and will continue year to year thereafter until terminated.
+This agreement is through December 31, 2021 and will continue year to year thereafter until terminated.
+Such fees totaled \$1,759,105 in the current year.